impress-org/Give-Form-Countdown/readme.txt

 = Automatic installation =

-**NOTE:** Before installing Give Donation Duration, you must have the free [Give Donation plugin](https://wordpress.org/plugins/give/) installed and activated on your website.
+**NOTE:** Before installing Give Form Countdown, you must have the free [Give Donation plugin](https://wordpress.org/plugins/give/) installed and activated on your website.

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
-To install Give Donation Duration, login to your WordPress dashboard, navigate to the Plugins menu and click "Add New".
+To install Give Form Countdown, login to your WordPress dashboard, navigate to the Plugins menu and click "Add New".

-In the search field type "Give Donation Duration" and click Search Plugins.
+In the search field type "Give Form Countdown" and click Search Plugins.
 Once you have found the plugin you can view details about it such as the the point release, ratings and description.
 Most importantly of course, you can install it by simply clicking "Install Now".

 = Manual installation =